 Tax season is a very busy time for bookkeepers and accountants, of course.
 You’ll need to consider how many clients you can handle even when they all need help around the same time.

 Computer Programmer/Software Developer

-I mention this one because my oldest sister does computer programming from home.
-I know it’s entirely possible.
+My oldest sister used to do computer programming from home.
+I know it’s entirely possible, even though she eventually decided it wasn’t for her.
 You have to have the skills already, but if you’re a programmer, you don’t necessarily have to go to the office anymore.
 You can find a company that lets employees work from home instead.